 A key driver for this is that keyboard-driven searches have started transitioning into a voice-driven search.
-According to Google, over 28% of all searches are now done via Voice and growing briskly.
+According to a research done by KPMG and Google, over 28% of all searches are now done via Voice and growing briskly.

 As people shifted towards mobile apps, the responsibility of search moved from the generic search engines to the actual app itself.
 For a lot of apps, the entry point to the customer journey starts with Search.